Aquarium Cleaning Made Easy

 COMPATIBLE AQUARIUM SIZE: For aquariums up to 55 gallons.

-Contains one (1) API TAP WATER CONDITIONER Aquarium Water Conditioner 16-Ounce B…
+Contains one (1) API ACCU-CLEAR Freshwater Aquarium Water Clarifier 8-Ounce Bott…

 Gaderth Aquarium Filter, Mini Quiet USB Waterfall Fish Tank Filter, Adjustable Water Flow Oxygen Increasing Wall Mounted USB Filting Equipment for Aquariums Fish Tank,2.5W